code-philia/time-travelling-visualizer/README.md

 # What is Time-Travelling Visualization?
 Time-Travelling Visualization, a technique designed to visualize high-dimensional representations during the deep learning training process.
-In other words, our method is designed to transform the model training dynamics into an animation of canvas with colorful dots and territories
+In other words, our method is designed to transform the model training dynamics into an animation of canvas with colorful dots and territories.

 ![ The results of our visualization technique for the image classifier training process from epoch10 to epoch200](image.png)